Benjamin-Italiaander/kitty_terminal_working_config_example/README.md

-# kitty terminal working kitty.conf example
+# Kitty Terminal – Example `kitty.conf`

-A working configuration for the Kitty terminal i use in Linux in combination with Oh My Zsh
+This repository contains a working configuration for the Kitty terminal that I use on Linux in combination with Oh My Zsh.

-It's included a small modification inside the tab_bar.
-Ofcourse its a exampel.

-I did change the mod_kitty to ctrl+super so ctrl+shift is not working anymore.
-Of course you can change it back.
+It also includes a small customization of the `tab_bar` for visual adjustments.
+Treat it as an example configuration that you can adapt to your own preferences.

+## Keybinding Change

+I changed the default `kitty_mod` from `Ctrl+Shift` to `Ctrl+Super`.
+This means `Ctrl+Shift` no longer functions as the Kitty modifier key.

+If you prefer the default behavior, you can easily revert this change in the configuration.

+---